 Suggested title, Carbon footprint reduction

-While there is significant momentum behind the continued use of gas turbines for power generation using gaseous or liquid fuels, such as natural gas, shale gas or renewable biofuels, there is a continuing threat from policy and regulatory actions being taken to reduce CO2 emissions.
+There is a continuing threat from policy and regulatory actions being taken to reduce CO2 emissions while at the same time it is required to provide highly flexible generation solutions as backup power to compensate insufficient contribution from RES.
 This underpins the strategic importance for the gas turbine industry to maintain their commitment to continuing R&D into the development of low carbon options and cost-effective CCS for both new designs and for retrofit to existing units.
+However, there is currently little support and interest to develop such solutions via public funding.

-Reducing CO2 emissions from gas turbines can be achieved through the improvement in efficiency, the use of flow carbon fuels or by the integration of CO2 capture technologies.
-The first of these options is addressed in another part of this document, while the second shares close linkage to the challenges from fuel flexibility.
+Reducing CO2 emissions from gas turbines can be achieved through the improvement in efficiency, process hybridisation, the use of low carbon fuels or by the integration of CO2 capture technologies.
+The first two of these options are addressed in another part of this document, while the second shares close linkage to the challenges from fuel flexibility.
 The application of CO2 capture approaches may be post-combustion, with the capture unit located on the gas turbine exhaust; pre-combustion, where the carbon is largely removed early on in the process leaving a hydrogen-rich fuel gas; or by using oxy-combustion where the CO2 is more readily separated from the steam in the exhaust gas stream.
 The following priorities reflect those not covered elsewhere.

 Integration of post-combustion CO2 capture technologies with gas turbines